 An existing wooden boardwalk was destroyed when winter rains flooded the complete area, leaving the previously protected ground prone to high levels of pedestrian traffic.

 In consultation with specialist contractor Aquascience Ltd, the city council decided to solve the problem by replacing the original wooden walkway

 with a recycled plastic boardwalk that offered a number of specific advantages including:

 • Complete resistance to the river and any future flooding

 • Long life with minimal maintenance requirements

 Initially, 473 metres of the old walkway was replaced in the summer of 2014 and proved highly popular with visitors because they found it pleasant and comfortable to walk (and run) on without the need to add additional grip with materials such as chicken wire.

-Such was the success of the initial installation that, in 2015, the council decided to extend the boardwalk by an additional 132 metres to bring it up to the main reserve entrance ,adjacent to the sports fields.
+Such was the success of the initial installation that the council decided to extend the boardwalk by an additional 132 metres to bring it up to the main reserve entrance, adjacent to the sports fields.